khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

 access such word.

 As mentioned in the section about segments, we already know of two places where data is stored.
 The data and code segments.
-But there are orther places where we can store data.
+But there are other places where we can store data.

-## (Call) Stack
+## The (Call) Stack

 The call stack should not be thought of as a data structure.
 More precisely it is just another part of memory, but it has a special purpose and should